Ajajahmad/LowLevelDesign/ATM/README.md

 7. What is in scope and out of scope? (bank backend, networking, failures)

 1️⃣ Who are the users?

-Bank customers
+-Bank customers

-Each user has:
+-Each user has:

-Debit card
+-Debit card

-Bank account
+-Bank account

-No admin, no maintenance user.
+-No admin, no maintenance user.

 2️⃣ What operations are supported?
 In scope:

-Cash withdrawal
+-Cash withdrawal

-Balance inquiry
+-Balance inquiry

-PIN authentication
+-PIN authentication

 Out of scope:

-Cash deposit
+-Cash deposit

-Fund transfer
+-Fund transfer

-Mini statement
+-Mini statement

-Network failure handling
+-Network failure handling

-Keep it simple.
+-Keep it simple.

 3️⃣ Authentication?

-PIN-based authentication
+-PIN-based authentication

-3 attempts max
+-3 attempts max

-Card is blocked after 3 failures (logic only, no persistence)
+-Card is blocked after 3 failures (logic only, no persistence)

 4️⃣ Card ↔ Account mapping?

-One card maps to one bank account
+-One card maps to one bank account

-One account belongs to one user
+-One account belongs to one user

 5️⃣ Cash handling?

-ATM has limited cash
+-ATM has limited cash

-Cash is stored in denominations
+-Cash is stored in denominations

-ATM must check if it can dispense requested amount

-(This is a key ATM design point.)
+-ATM must check if it can dispense requested amount -(This is a key ATM design point.)

 6️⃣ Transaction limits?

-Max withdrawal per transaction (e.g., ₹10,000)
+-Max withdrawal per transaction (e.g., ₹10,000)

-Daily limit is out of scope
+-Daily limit is out of scope

 7️⃣ Scope boundaries?

-Assume bank backend always works
+-Assume bank backend always works

-Focus on LLD, not infra
+-Focus on LLD, not infra

-No DB or concurrency discussion
+-No DB or concurrency discussion

+                **Entities:**
+1. User
+2. Card
+3. Account
+4. ATM
+5. Transaction
+6. CashDispenser